bendohan/bendohan/final.md

 All the data used for the lab came from the United States Census Bureau, and I downloaded it in RStudio using a census API and the tidycensus package.
 Because I chose to pull in data from the Census Bureau, my first step to learning how to use spdep was learning how to use tidycensus.
 It was also my first time writing my own code in R, but fortunately it functions a lot like javascript (which I have experience using in google earth engine) so it wasn't too difficult to pick up.
 It also took a bit of time to figure out how to use tidycensus.
 I had access to the creators help document, but even then I had to work around making the code actually work.
 I wanted to do the analysis at the county subdivision (town/city) level, but I couldnt successfully make the code work when I searched for "county subdivision" instead of "county" as my geography.
 I ended doing the analysis at the county level, although later I discovered that I could call the data one state at a time at the county subdivision level, and it would be possible to do that then aggregate it all into one table.

+The R script I made for this lab is accessible [by clicking here](spdepcodeComplete.r) A brief walkthrough of my project is as follows:

+Step 1: Load tidycensus, RColorBrewer, dplyr, and spdep libraries

+Step 2: Download two data columns from the 2010 census; number of urban households and number of rural households by county (which comes with geometry and identifying information).
+Only download data from Massachusetts, Connecticut, Rhode Island, Maine, New Hampshire, Vermont, New York, New Jersey, and Pennsylvania.

+Step 3: using the same methods as in step 3, download four data columns from the 2017 American Community Survey, by county; population, number of people with a bachelor's degree, median annual income, and number of seasonally occupied homes.

+Step 4: Join the two tables together.

+Step 5: Create three new columns in the table; Ratio of seasonal homes to population (seasonal homes/population), percent of rural households (rural households/(ruralhouseholds+urban households)), and percent of people with a Bachelor's Degree (bachelors degrees/population).

+Step 6: Run a linear regression, with seasonal population as the dependent variable and median household income, percent rural, and percent with a bachelor's degree as independent variables.
+The results of my regression are below.

+Step 7: Create a neighbors list from the county polygons

+Step 8: Create spatial weights based on that neighbors list

+Step 9: Run a Global Moran's I Test for Residual Spatial Autocorrellation using the regression and the spatial weights

+Step 10: Run a local G* analysis on the ratio of season housing to people

+Step 11: Map that G* analysis

 The research I conducted is entirely OpenSource, as it only uses software that can be freely downloaded off the internet, and census data which can also be downloaded for free, even without the API, which can be acquired through a free and easy process.
 The data is both replicable, with the R script I have provided, and reproducible.
 If you want to do a similar analysis of different census data, or in a different region of the United States, it only requires minor changes to the attributes that are pulled from the census, and the variable names in functions.
 Even if you do the analysis using a different dataset, you would need to upload the data in a different manner but the functions and visualization should work the same.

 One issue with the results of my dataset is that I did not take into account error, and while the census data (urban/rural) households has minimal error because it is hypothetically a full count of the United States, the American Community Survey data is based on sample survey's, and so there is a margin of error.
 That margin of error is provided along with the estimates in the dataset I downloaded using the census API, but working that into my calculations was beyond the scope of my research, as I am still quite new to using R. Running a Monte Carlo simulation would be one good way to try to account for error.